harness/developer-hub/docs/internal-developer-portal/dashboard/custom-dashboards.md

 ### Out of the Box Dashboards

-At present, we provide 3 out of the box dashboards for IDP.
+At present we provide 3 out of the box dashboards for IDP.

 1. Adoption Dashboard: Track how Developers are using IDP, you get to know **active users** during the selected **Aggregation Period** along with insights on each of the key features